trynthink/scout/docs/ecm_reference.rst

          "small office": "BTU out/BTU in"}},
     ...}

+..
 Energy efficiency can also be specified with relative units, as described in the :ref:`ecm-features-relative-savings` section, using EnergyPlus data, explained in the :ref:`ecm-features-energyplus` section, or with probability distributions on some or all values, detailed in the :ref:`ecm-features-distributions` section.

+Energy efficiency can also be specified with relative units, as described in the :ref:`ecm-features-relative-savings` section, or with probability distributions on some or all values, detailed in the :ref:`ecm-features-distributions` section.

 .. _json-energy_efficiency_source: